mrgrain/cdk-esbuild/examples/typescript/lambda-esm/README.md

 At the end of the deployment, the URL of your function will be displayed.
 To test your function, open the URL in a browser.

 You'll notice that the affirmation won't always change on refresh.
 Have a look at the Lambda code in `./src/index.mts`.
 This is because the API call is made outside the handler function, similar to how dynamic configuration might be retrieved.
-See the linked blog post for details.
+See this [blog post](https://aws.amazon.com/blogs/compute/using-node-js-es-modules-and-top-level-await-in-aws-lambda/) for details.

 Don't forget to tear everything down with `npx cdk destroy` - otherwise you will incur costs.